V4Fire/Client/src/components/friends/daemons/README.md

 ### fn

 A function that is called by the daemon.
-The function context is the component that the daemon is bound to.
+The function context is the component to which the daemon is bound.
-The function arguments are taken from the handlers that the daemon is binding on.
+The function arguments are taken from the handlers that the daemon is bound to.

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';